hyperjump-io/json-schema/README.md

       Given a filesystem path, return whether or not the file should be considered a member of this media type.
+    * quality (optional): string

+      The registered media type plugins are used to create the `Accept` header for HTTP requests.
+This property allows you to specify a quality value for your media type.
+A [quality value](https://developer.mozilla.org/en-US/docs/Glossary/Quality_values)
+      is a string representation of a number between 0 and 1 with up to three digits.

 ## Bundling
 ### Usage